ajaykrish244/ScheduleBot/README.md

 !schedulefind type X
 ```

-It will find and schedule the first available X contiguous hours, on your preferred hours of the specified `type`.
+It will find and schedule the first available X contiguous hours, on your preferred hours of the specified type which is a advanced version of ```/quickschedule```.

 ### Suggest event removals
 When Your entire day is scheduled